Learn

 The truth is, as much as things change and each of us is unique, we do share certain rites of passage, such as heading off to college.

-If we pay attention, lessons gleaned from these universal experiences can provide a wealth of valuable advice — especially when it comes to easing fears about beginning this new chapter of life
+If we pay attention, lessons gleaned from these universal experiences can provide valuable advice — especially when easing fears about beginning this new chapter of life.

 When my oldest son went away to college, it was uncharted territory for both of us.
 After much practice, my default response to the highs, lows, and everything in between became, “How can I help?”